aliciapaz/todo-list/README.md

 - Clone this repository using the link above (click on the 'code' button)
 - Open a terminal and `cd` to the cloned repository
 - run `npm install`
-- run`npm run build`
+- run `npm run build`

 ### Usage

-- Click on 'Add Task' in the default project
+- Click on  `Add Task` or `Show` or the delete icon  to navigate in To Do List project.
-- Click on 'new project' if you want to create a project
+- Click on `new project` if you want to create a project.
+- Click on `Add Task` or `Show` or the delete icon  to navigate in your projects.
+- Click on `Update` or `Show` or the delete icon  to navigate in your tasks.

 ### Deployment